antuhub/start-with-git/README.md

 # Demo

-Some discripiton of my new github subject course
+Some discr of my new github subject course work hard.